 The fee for the 6-week program at HSHV (our main shelter) is $185 per student.
-The fee for the 4-week program at the Tiny Lions cat café is $125 per student.
+The fee for the 4 session program at the Tiny Lions cat café is $125 per student.
 This fee includes the training classes, a T-shirt, continuing education classes and programs and educational materials and supplies.
 Limited scholarships are available for families who demonstrate financial need as we do not want finances to be a barrier for those who wish to complete the program.

 5. Can I miss a class and still complete the program?

 We require youth to attend all classes of their scheduled program.
 If they miss a class, students will need to make it up with the next group, which would mean waiting 2 months or more to complete the program.
 We do not offer individual make-up sessions at this time.
 If you are unable to attend all of the scheduled classes, we suggest waiting for the next session.

 6. Besides the location, what’s the difference between the JV sessions at HSHV (main shelter) and those at the Tiny Lions cat café?